nshafer/ecto_backup/README.md

 - Configuration options for customizing backup and restore behavior globally or per-repo.
 - Progress reporting and logging during backup and restore operations.

+> ### **WARNING** {: .warning}
+>
+> This library provides simple backup and restore functionality for Ecto repositories, it may
+> not be a complete backup solution for all use cases.
+It is recommended to evaluate your
+> specific backup and restore requirements and ensure that this library meets those needs before
+> relying on it for critical data protection.
+Always test your backups and restores to ensure
+> they work as expected.
+Always keep your backups secure and follow best practices for data
+> protection.

 ## Installation

 The package can be installed by adding `ecto_backup` to your list of dependencies in `mix.exs`: